celo-org/kliento/README.md

 ## Usage

-Kliento has limited usage and capabilities and is not recommended for the majority of use cases.
-For most development, we recommend using [ContractKit](https://docs.celo.org/developer-guide/overview/introduction/contractkit).
+See [examples](./internal/examples) for some code samples demonstrating common use cases.

+Kliento is most useful for tight integration with contract bindings and historical queries.

+For sending contract transactions in consumer applications, we recommend using [ContractKit](https://docs.celo.org/developer-guide/overview/introduction/contractkit).

 ## Development